Samhain as a Festival of the Dead

 Hutton states that Abbot Odilo ordered the mass for the souls in February, and over the next two centuries it became the norm to hold the feast on 2nd.
 November.
 However he gives no authority for this.
 Frazer gives a different account, which is that Odilo ordered the mass on 2nd.
 November (Frazer 1914 2:82).
 This was also the version given by Tylor (Tylor 1871, 2:33-4) and Evans-Wentz (Evans-Wentz 2002, 453).
 But whoever is right here, the question is – why was 2nd.
 November chosen?
 And why positioned next to the other feast of the dead on 1st November?
 If there was an observance in February, this may have been placed at the time of the Roman Parentalia, a festival period in honour of spirits of the ancestors.
 But why the transfer and why to November 2nd?
 The All Saints festival may have been transferred from a feast of martyrs in May or (per Hutton 1996) in April.
 The reason for the transfer is said to have been that in the 8th century the Pope dedicated a new chapel at St. Peter’s in Rome to All Saints on 1st November.
 Though this could have fallen at Samhain by chance, it seems fortuitous when, presumably, a different date might have been chosen for the dedication.

 I refer to his comment “The dead arrived later”.
-Frazer correctly treats both the Saints and the Souls as classes of the dead (Frazer 1913b, 225 footnote: “After all the Saints are only one particular class of the Souls of the Dead”).
+Frazer correctly treats references both to the Saints and to the Souls as references to the dead (Frazer 1913b, 225 footnote: “After all the Saints are only one particular class of the Souls of the Dead”).
 One cannot get canonised as a saint by the Catholic Church unless one is dead.

 Nb circumstantial evidence is not necessarily weak evidence.
-People are convicted of offences in the courts on the basis of circumstantial evidence, although the standard of proof required is beyond all reasonable doubt.
+People are convicted of offences in the courts on the basis of circumstantial evidence, although the standard of proof required is beyond reasonable doubt.
+Hutton's approach seems to be to deny the validity of circumstantial evidence, however strong.
+With his other references to "heathen rites" across the world, Frazer might also have mentioned Divali, which is sometimes celebrated as the new year, and which he refers to elsewhere as a feast of the souls of ancestors returning (Frazer 1913a, 145).

 In this paper I have concentrated on the issues of the Celtic New Year and of whether the pagan Samhain was a festival of the dead.
 There are many other matters traditionally associated with Hallowe’en which may also go back to pre-Christian precedents, eg that it was (1) a time when fairies, witches and spirits were especially active and the Otherworld more prominent, (2) a time of divination and prophecy of events over the next twelve months (because of it being the start of the Celtic New Year), (3) a Celtic fire festival, and (4) “a particularly numinous time”.
 Hutton seems less opposed to most of these possibilities (see Hutton 1996, 365-9).